Swift Usage

 will only log the outcome if it hasn't been logged before

-When using the block-based syntax using .optimize
+When using the block-based .optimize

-To do so, you can use the cancelContextCallback
+In such situations, you can use the cancelContextCallback

-method for a specific flowName
+method to cancel the callback for a specific flowName

 Custom Signals

 ContextSDK uses more than 200 signals based on various built-in sensors to make its predictions.
 However, you can improve its performance by providing additional data to the ContextSDK that's specific to your app.
-Some examples of what you could provide: In-game progress, number of friends/messages, number of entries in a list, etc.
+Some examples of what you could provide: in-game progress, number of friends/messages, number of entries in a list, etc.

 Global signals will be used across all ContextSDK calls, and are an easy way to provide additional data to the ContextSDK.